 Mantra Mukim joined the English department as a PhD candidate in 2018 and is now an Early Career Fellow (2022-23) at the Institute of Advanced Studies.
-His doctoral research traced the poetics of failure and event in the works of Samuel Beckett.
-Drawing on the writings of Blanchot, Derrida and Malabou, his research project will broadly address the limitations of lyric poetry and subjectivity as raised in Twentieth-century theory and literature, while asking questions concerning time, survivre and exhaustion.
+His doctoral research traced the poetics of failure and event in the works of Samuel Beckett and addressed the limitations of lyric poetry and subjectivity as raised in Twentieth-century theory and literature.

 Before coming to Warwick, he was an Assistant Professor (ad-hoc) at Miranda House, University of Delhi and was awarded M.Phil by the English department, University of Delhi in 2018, for his dissertation, 'Writing the Residual: Rainer Maria Rilke and the Promise of Literature'.

-His research in Warwick is supported by the Chancellor's International scholarship.
+His research in Warwick was supported by the Chancellor's International scholarship.